BhavikMore7/cs6910_Assignment3/README.md

-b) With Attention mechanism:
+b) With Attention mechanism:<br>
-The search space for hyperparameter tuning is described below:
+The search space for hyperparameter tuning is described below:<br>
 ```
 sweep_config = {
     "method": "bayes",